Train routes: Click for larger map |

 Talgo trains

-These are being introduced in 2023, initially on only a couple of Cairo-Alexandria services.
+These are being introduced in 2023, and now work several Cairo-Alexandria services in each direction.
 They are modern air-conditioned articulated trains built by the Talgo company, each car is much shorter and smaller than a conventional carriage and there is just one axle under each articulation.
 These are now Egypt's premier expresses, with 1st & 2nd class and a buffer counter.
 On some departures you may be offered a meal served at your seat, veg or non-veg, typical cost around LE 150, about £4 or $5.
 They may give you a meal and come back for payment later, it is not included in the fare.
 See video of a Cairo to Alexandria journey by Talgo.

 VIP special express trains